 Why You Should Read It: For millions around the world, this is the original Christmas story.
 I have fond memories of my dad reading it to me and my sisters every year.
 It’s always a good reminder that Christmas is not about the gifts, parties or school programs, but the simple, priceless qualities of love, peace and goodwill to men.
 At least Charlie Brown thinks so.

 What are some of your favorite Christmas themed stories?
-Are there any you would add to this list?If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Are there any you would add to this list?Pin this article to read later!
+And make sure to follow us on Pinterest.